Wroxham: Heritage

 Barton House Railway is a miniature steam-driven railway (now two railways) large enough for passengers, with a full-size signal box and signals, and a museum of railway artefacts.
-It has been open to the public since 1963 in a large riverside garden in Hartwell Road.
+It has been open to the public since 1963, in a large riverside garden in Hartwell Road.
 It is based on the Midland & Great Northern Joint Railway, which operated some of the train services in East Anglia before British railway nationalisation in 1947.
 The original railway runs on a 3.5 in track with a miniature steam locomotive.
 In 1979, work started on the 7.25 in 'Riverside' railway which ran initially with an electric engine and later with a steam locomotive.
-Barton House Railway is run by volunteers and makes donations from proceeds to local charities.
+The railway is run by volunteers and makes donations from proceeds to local charities.